 In 2022-2026, SCOPAS will focus on recruitment of talented students as co-writers and potential research assistants/PhD students.

 Dynamic, creative and innovative collaboration

-The group has a high level of activity and works dynamically with both individuals and in collective collaborations centred on activities, publications and projects.
-The group challenges existing understandings of social work with the aim of promoting creativity in the development of research and new knowledge.
+SCOPAS has a high level of activity centered on activities, publications and projects.
 A high level of activity and creativity requires a collaborative environment characterized by professional support: respect, encouragement, commitment, knowledge sharing and critical reflection to support the work of each member and the group.
-The aim is to create a trusting and open environment in which members can benefit from each other.
+The group values a trusting and open environment in which members can benefit from each other.

 The group arranges monthly research meetings as well as 1-2 annual seminars that include social activities.
 The meetings offer a space for a wide range of presentations from early ideas and drafts to more elaborated research such as project descriptions, research findings, articles and reports.
 The group values an informal and social atmosphere combined with professional engagement and thorough processes of peer reviewing each other's work.
 Between meetings, the group’s members carry out research activities individually and collectively centered on publications and research projects.

 In 2022-2026, SCOPAS will initiate initial explorations of concepts and practices not yet explored.
 The purpose is to create a collective inspiring environment and to facilitate bottom-up collaboration, learning processes and development of future strategic themes.
 This will eventually result in a joint publication.